isharadh2002/ToDoListApp/README.md

 Make sure you have the following installed:

 - Node.js: https://nodejs.org/
-- npm or yarn
+- npm
-- React Native CLI or Expo CLI
+- React Native CLI
 - Android Studio or Xcode for emulators
-- Expo Go app (if using Expo) for physical devices

 ### Installation